Sangita Tamang

 Role Model and Advocate for Women’s Empowerment

-Sangita’s participation in the Female Expedition of Exploration & Women Empowerment (2023) along the Great Himalayan Trail marked an important step not just in her own career, but for women in the entire Nepali trekking industry.
+Sangita’s participation in the Female Expedition of Exploration & Women Empowerment (2023) along the Great Himalayan Trail was a milestone.
+It marked an important step not only in her career but also for women in the Nepali trekking industry.

-Through that journey, she became a strong advocate for women’s participation in adventure tourism, proving that women can be equally capable, courageous, and professional in challenging environments.
-She continues to share her experiences with young women from rural villages, encouraging them to pursue careers as guides, porters, and mountain leaders.
+During the journey, she became a strong advocate for women in adventure tourism.
+She demonstrated that women can be equally capable, courageous, and professional in challenging environments.
+Sangita continues to share her experiences with young women from rural villages, encouraging them to pursue careers as guides, porters, and mountain leaders.

-Working with Nepal Wilderness Trekking Pvt.
-Ltd., under the leadership of Mr. Himal Ghale, Sangita is part of a company that actively promotes gender inclusion and provides fair opportunities for female guides.
-The organization’s long-standing commitment to ethical tourism and local empowerment aligns perfectly with her own values.
+At Nepal Wilderness Trekking Pvt.
+Ltd., under the leadership of Mr. Himal Ghale, Sangita works with a company that actively promotes gender inclusion.
+The organization provides fair opportunities for female guides.
+Its commitment to ethical tourism and local empowerment aligns with her values.

-Sangita believes that when women are given the right support, they can transform not only their own lives but also uplift their entire communities.
-Her story has already inspired several girls from Sindupalchok and neighboring districts to consider trekking as a viable and respected profession.
+Sangita believes that with the right support, women can transform their lives and uplift their communities.
+Her story has already inspired several girls from Sindupalchok and neighboring districts to see trekking as a viable and respected profession.

 Challenges and Achievements

 The path to becoming a female guide in Nepal was not without obstacles.
-In the early stages of her career, Sangita faced skepticism from some people who believed that guiding was a man’s profession.
+In the early stages of her career, Sangita faced skepticism from some people who believed that guiding was a profession reserved for men.
 Carrying heavy loads, leading groups in remote regions, and handling unpredictable weather were seen as “too difficult” for women.

 But Sangita proved them wrong through hard work and perseverance.
-By completing the GHT expedition, successfully guiding multiple international groups, and earning consistent praise from her clients, she has built a strong reputation for reliability and professionalism.
+By completing the GHT expedition, successfully guiding multiple international groups, and consistently earning praise from her clients, she has established a strong reputation for reliability and professionalism.

 Her proudest achievements include: